atishgautam07/max-reutrns-mlops/README.md

  - Applies stock selection criteria based on technical indicators and predictions.
  - Simulates a trading strategy and calculates investment returns.
  - Evaluates the strategy performance using metrics like total return, CAGR, and Sharpe ratio.
- - Parameters and Resutls of tested strategy:
+ - Parameters and Resutls of tested strategy (tested/simulated on test set starting March 2020):
    ![Strategy performance](images/strategy_perf_2.png)
    ![Parameters of trading strategy](images/strat_params.png)